mlin2/InstrumentationServer/README.md

 ServerPort: 8080

 # In case the port to the server is forwarded, specify the forwarded port
-ForwardedPort: 443
+ForwardedPort: 8080

 [Directories]
 # The directory the files created for instrumentation should be saved in
-DataDirectory: e.g. your/path/InstrumentationServer/instrumentation-server-jobs
+DataDirectory: your/path/InstrumentationServer/instrumentation-server-jobs

 # Should the directory be deleted after instrumentation?
-DeleteDataDirectory: true
+DeleteDataDirectory: false

 [Android Jar]
 # Path to android Jar
 androidJarPath: your/path/android-sdk-linux/platforms/android-19/android.jar

 [Keystore]
 # The absolute path to the keystore